 14. It May Help Fight Cancer

 Obviously, if you have been diagnosed with cancer, you need to see a medical professional right away.
 Several studies have suggested that it can help prevent cancer from occurring or from worsening.
-This is because apple cider vinegar is high in acetic acid, which can induce cancer cell death.
+This is because apple cider vinegar.

 Apple cider vinegar is also high in chemicals known as polyphenols.
 These antioxidants help curb cell damage, slowing the aging process and reducing your likelihood of having certain types of cancer.